Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Data structure for partial Monge matrices

+Finally, to obtain the value with which the blank entry at $M[i,j]$ should be replaced when converting $M$ into a full Monge matrix, we return $3W[2(m+n-r[i]-c[j])+1]$.

+Regions II, III, and IV can be handled symmetrically to region I. To handle undefined entries in region II, we implicitly reverse the order of the rows and negate all the elements of the matrix.
+It is easy to verify that the resulting matrix is Monge with undefined entries in region I. We then implicitly fill in the undefined values using the method described above, negate all the elements and revert the order of rows to its original order.
+The transformation for region III is reversing the order of columns and negating all elements, and the transformation for region IV is reversing the order of both rows and columns.
+Note that to make $M$ full Monge we first need to fill the blanks in region I, then calculate the new value of $W$ and fill the blanks in region II accordingly, and so on. \end{proof}

-We begin with noting that subcolumn (and subrow) maximum queries can be implemented on partial Monge matrices in the same bounds as full Monge matrices (i.e., the bounds of Theorem~\ref{thm:subcolumn2} and Lemma~\ref{lem:micro} also apply to partial Monge matrices).
-This is because we can implicitly fill appropriate constants instead of the undefined entries to turn a partial Monge matrix into a full Monge matrix (see~\cite{ourICALP} for details).
+For subcolumn (or subrow) maximum queries, the above lemma implies that we can handle partial Monge matrices in the same bounds as full Monge matrices (i.e., the bounds of Theorem~\ref{thm:subcolumn2} and Corollary~\ref{lem:micro} also apply to partial Monge matrices).
 Upon subcolumn query (a column $c$ and a range of rows $R$) we first restrict $R$ to the defined entries in the column $c$ and only then query the data structure.

 For submatrix queries however, this trick only works if the query range is entirely defined.
 In general, it does not work because the defined entries in the query range do not necessarily form a submatrix.
 Handling submatrix queries is therefore more complicated.
-We describe our solution next.
+Our solution is based on the following decomposition.